Issue No. 03

 Starting up

 Install with npm install vibium, then import and start.
-The entry point is Vibium.start() — it returns a Browser instance.
+The entry point is browser.start() — it returns a Browser instance.
 From there, every operation flows through the object model: browser → page → element.

-import { Vibium } from 'vibium';
+import { browser } from 'vibium';

-const browser = await Vibium.start();
+const bro = await browser.start();

-const page = await browser.newPage();
+const page = await bro.newPage();

 await page.go('https://github.com/login');